krontech/pychronos/README.md

    * `regmaps`: Classes which represent various register groups in the FPGA.
    * `sensors`: Classes which represent the image sensors supported on the camera.
    * `camera`: A class which represents the state machine of the camera.
- * `cam-control`: A D-Bus binding program which exports an API to manipulate the `camera` class.
+ * `cam_control`: A D-Bus binding program which exports an API to manipulate the `camera` class.